The left side of the main window shows the list of Managed Certificates the app is currently looking after.

 Pre/Post Request Scripting

 You can opt to perform pre and post-request PowerShell scripting.
 This is especially useful for custom deployment tasks which need to be notified of the new certificate thumbprint, or for distributing your new certificate to other services in your organisation.
+Note that during certificate renewal your script will run as the account used for the Background Service, by default this is Local System.

 You can also choose to make requests (GET or POST) to custom http based web hooks.